ankushhh28/Simon-Say-s-Game/README.md

 ## How to Play?

 1. Launch the game in your browser.
-2. Watch the sequence of lights and sounds carefully.
+2. Watch the sequence of lights carefully.
 3. Repeat the sequence by clicking the corresponding buttons.
 4. The sequence gets longer with each round.
 Test your memory and keep going!